Dg Loday-Pirashvili modules over Lie algebras: Kapranov sh Leibniz algebras arising from dg modules

 \section{Kapranov sh Leibniz algebras arising from dg \LP modules}

-~ Leibniz$_\infty[1]$ algebras, also known as Leibniz$_\infty$-algebras or Loday infinity algebras, are homotopy replacements of Leibniz algebras or Loday algebras introduced by Loday~\cite{Loday}.
-The category of Loday infinity algebras introduced by Ammar and Poncin~\cite{AP} enjoys some nice phenomena as its subcategory of strongly homotopy Lie algebras~\cite{LS}, like the minimal model theorem proved by Ammar and Poncin in~\emph{op.cit.}.
-In our earlier work \cite{CLX}, Kapranov's construction of an $L_\infty$-algebra structure~\cite{Kap} and Chen-Sti\'{e}non-Xu's construction of a Leibniz$_\infty[1]$-algebra structure~\cite{CSX} were generalized to the setting of a dg derivation $\A \xrightarrow{\delta} \Omega$ of a dg algebra $\A$.
-We continue to investigate such kind of objects which stem from dg \LP modules.
+~ Sh (short for strongly homotopy) Leibniz algebras, also known as Leibniz$_\infty$-algebras, Leibniz$_\infty[1]$-algebras, or Loday infinity algebras, are homotopy replacements of Leibniz algebras or Loday algebras introduced by Loday~\cite{Loday}.
+The category of sh Leibniz algebras introduced by Ammar and Poncin~\cite{AP} enjoys some nice phenomena as its subcategory of sh Lie algebras~\cite{LS}, like the minimal model theorem proved by Ammar and Poncin in~\emph{op.cit.} In our earlier work \cite{CLX}, Kapranov's construction of an $L_\infty$-algebra structure~\cite{Kap} and Chen-Sti\'{e}non-Xu's construction of a Leibniz$_\infty[1]$-algebra structure~\cite{CSX} were generalized to the setting of a dg derivation $\A \xrightarrow{\delta} \Omega$ of a dg algebra $\A$.
+In this section, we continue to investigate such kinds of objects which stem from dg \LP modules. .